melina8/ERPbasic-Project/README.md

 <kbd><img src="https://user-images.githubusercontent.com/119127267/210022072-2f24d852-ab05-41de-bead-c14a0e61141a.jpg"
 width="600" height="420"></kbd>

-Similarly, we can create a new product (we have to link it with an existing Supplier and fill out all the required fields including tax%.
-The final tax is being produced automatically).
-We can also edit, delete or view an existing product.
+Similarly, we can create a new product by linking it with an existing supplier and filling out all the required fields, including the tax percentage.
+The final tax is automatically calculated.
+We can also edit, delete, or view an existing product.

 <kbd><img src="https://user-images.githubusercontent.com/119127267/210022253-a8d6c4e9-f2db-461d-8bc3-862be68235a6.jpg"
 width="450" height="450"></kbd> <kbd><img src="https://user-images.githubusercontent.com/119127267/210022260-4c450e27-dda4-4557-a330-af73446ef34d.jpg"